mogaika/god_of_war_browser/tools/packer/README.md

 Tool allow create your own pack files for God of War game

 ### Usage
-./packer -i "Path to directory with files" -o "Path to directory, where pak and tok files been created"
+./packer -i "Path to directory with files" -o "Path to directory, where pak and toc files been created"

 Minimal complect of files, required to run menu and character graveyard: